SMTP TLS: All About Secure Email Delivery over TLS

 What about TLS at LuxSci?

-LuxSci outbound email servers will always use TLS with any server that claims to support it.
+LuxSci outbound email servers will always use TLS with any server that claims to support it and with whom we can talk TLS v1.0+ using a strong cipher.
 If the TLS connection to such a server server fails (due to misconfiguration or no security protocols in common), the message will not be sent.

 LuxSci servers use “Forced TLS” with recipient servers that support TLS if email is being sent to those servers from any SecureLine account using TLS-Only delivery services (outbound email or forwarding).
 This ensures that messages will never be delivered to such servers, even in the case that they stop supporting TLS suddenly.

 Does LuxSci have any other Special TLS Features?

 When using SecureLine for outbound email encryption:

 - Try TLS: Account administrators can choose to have secure messages “try TLS first” and deliver that way.
 Only if TLS is not available would the messages fall back and use more secure options like PGP, S/MIME, or Escrow.
 This makes email security easy, seamless, and automatic when communicating internally or with others who support TLS.

 - TLS Only Forwarding: Account administrators can restrict any server side email forwarding settings in their accounts from allowing forwarding to any email addresses which do not support TLS for email delivery.

 - When TLS delivery is enabled for SecureLine accounts, messages will never be insecurely sent to domains that purport to be TLS-enabled.
 I.e. TLS delivery is enforced and no longer “opportunistic”.
 The system monitors these domains and updates their TLS-compliance status daily.